eclipse-vertx/vert.x/core_manual_js.md

 For more information see the [WebSocket API documentation](http://dev.w3.org/html5/websockets/)

-## Routing WebSockets with Pattern Matching

-**TODO**

 # SockJS

 WebSockets are a new technology, and many users are still using browsers that do not support them, or which support older, pre-final, versions.

 Moreover, WebSockets do not work well with many corporate proxies.
-This means that's it's not possible to guarantee a WebSocket connection is going to succeed for every user.
+This means that's it's not possible to guarantee a WebSockets connection is going to succeed for every user.

 Enter SockJS.